thetroubledbear/resto/README.md

 # resto
-A  simple php assignment from my master's degree.
+A  simple php assignment for my master's degree.

 My assignment is about a fictional restaurant, that required a simple information system to track phone orders.